-This question requires students to be able to plot points and identify shapes on the coordinate plane.
-They are given one pre-plotted point and the coordinates of two more points and asked to plot them on the graph (part a), and then find the position of the fourth corner of a rectangle (part b) and the co-ordinates of the rectangle (part c).
+This question requires students to be able to plot points and draw shapes on the coordinate plane.
+They are given one pre-plotted point and are then asked to plot a further two co-ordinates given (part a); then, to plot a fourth point to create a rectangle (part b) and finally, to write the co-ordinates of this last plotted point (part c).

 A frequent error which students make when plotting coordinates is to reverse their order.
-A useful aid to memory is that x comes before y in the alphabet and in the coordinates.
+A useful aid to memory is that x comes before y in the alphabet, as it does in the coordinates.
 Some students find it difficult to recognise shapes when they are in different orientations, and this shape may not look like part of a rectangle to some students.
 Practice in drawing shapes with different angles and identifying shapes drawn in different orientations is extremely beneficial.
 Plotting points and connecting them to make interesting shapes can be a fun classroom activity.